wkolowski/coq-mtl/README.md

 * permission denied — use sudo.
 * coq_makefile not found — probably your root user doesn't know where coq_makefile is.
 Try chown and chmod to allow your non-root user to run it.
 * ./rebuild.sh fails — a problem most likely related to CoqPath.
 Try COQPATH=path to HSLib on your computer.
-* incompatible version of Coq — I have tested this only for Coq 8.6 and it works, dunno about 8.7 though.
+* incompatible version of Coq — the most recent commit known to work with Coq 8.8.1

 A more foolproof solution is therefore: